Index Initialisers (C# 6)

 Collection Initialisers in C# 3

-The requirements collection initialisers to work are::
+The requirements for collection initialisers are:

-1. The collection class must implement IEnumerable.
+- The collection must implement IEnumerable.

 public static void CSharp_Three_Dictionary()